 What to do: To fight either virus, you may need to take medication to relieve the symptoms, such as acetaminophen.
 Ensure adequate hydration by drinking plenty of fluid, such as juice and water.
 Read about home remedies for the cold and flu that you can use in addition to your prescribed treatment.

 Some medications may dry out the nasal mucosa as a side effect.
 This is especially true with nasal sprays or decongestants.
 Some sprays contain ingredients that can irritate the nose, which can actually increase the risk for infection.

 What to do: If a burning nose sensation is related to your medication use, it’s important to report your symptoms to your doctor and discuss alternatives.
 With nasal decongestants, the doctor may prescribe a different type that does not contain and irritating chemical substances.
 Nasal irrigation with cool water can also be relieving and beneficial to some people when medication changes are not advised.

 Sjörgen syndrome is an auto-immune disease caused by inflammation of various body glands.
 It often results in a dry mouth, dry eyes, and, occasionally, a dry nose.

 What to do: Diagnosis and treatment of symptoms like dry mouth, difficulty swallowing, difficulty talking, dry eyes, and sensitivity to light, is typically directed by a rheumatologist.
 See your doctor if you have any of these symptoms.

 You should see the doctor if the burning nose sensation lasts for more than one week and if it accompanied by other symptoms, such as:

 - Nose bleeding;

-In addition, if the mucosas are dry, such as those of the eyes, mouth, and genitals, it is important to go to a doctor, as these could be related to more serious illnesses, such as Sjogren syndrome.
+In addition, if you are experiencing dryness elsewhere (e.g. eyes, mouth, and genitals), it is important to see your doctor, as these could be related to more serious illnesses, such as Sjörgen syndrome.